 At Blue Compass, we work with clients of all sizes across countless industries.
-Despite these differences, we see major traffic improvements when clients switch from an old CMS to our content management system.
+Despite these differences, we see major traffic improvements when clients switch from an old CMS to Slate.

-In one example, a client switched to our SEO-friendly CMS and with only minimal content updates saw organic traffic increase of 28% in the year following when compared to the previous year.
+In one example, a client switched to Slate, the SEO-friendly CMS, and with only minimal content updates saw organic traffic increase of 28% in the year following when compared to the previous year.

 After a small dip in organic traffic right after launch, traffic picked back up and has steadily increased ever since.

-Because of their ranking and organic traffic improvements, they saw form completions increase 106% in the year following their switch to our CMS.
+Because of their ranking and organic traffic improvements, they saw form completions increase 106% in the year following their switch to Slate.

 This is just one of the many fantastic SEO transformations we’ve seen after switching over to a CMS which prioritizes traditional and advanced SEO tactics.